ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 | agCharts.AgChart.create(options);
 | ```

-Now that you've had a taste of what it's like to use ag-Charts, we encourage you to explore our documentation to learn more.
+Now that you've had a taste of what it's like to use AG Charts, we encourage you to explore our documentation to learn more.

 ## Next Up